Eve002/alekszavg.github.io/README.md

-# My Personnal site and about
+# My Personal site and about :-
  ### :white_check_mark: URL - [touch](https://alekszavg.github.io)
- ## What i doed new on my site
+ ## What i did new on my site :-
-   - What i doed?
+   - What i did..?
       - :white_check_mark: I did image processing in Photoshop
       - :white_check_mark: Saved links to the original site, where I took the source code
       - :white_check_mark: Added links to my social networks (but no one subscribes:unamused:)